-'''

-Imbo users - auth

-Database configuration - database

-Storage configuration - storage

-Event listeners - eventListeners

-Event listener initializers - eventListenerInitializers

-Image transformation presets - transformationPresets

-Custom resources and routes - resources and routes

-'''
+- Imbo users auth - Database configuration database - Storage configuration storage - Content negotiation for images contentNegotiateImages - Event listeners eventListeners - Event listener initializers eventListenerInitializers - Image transformation presets transformationPresets - Custom resources and routes resources and routes

-1.3.1 Imbo users - auth
+1.4.1 Imbo users - auth

-Every user that wants to store images in Imbo needs a public and private key pair.
-These keys are stored in the auth part of your configuration file:
+Every user that wants to store images in Imbo needs a public and one or more private key.
+Imbo supports both read+write and read-only private keys.
+These keys can either be stored in the configuration file, or they can be fetched using a custom adapter.
+The configuration is done in the auth part of your configuration file: